vvvv/The-Gray-Book/reference/extending/custom-regions.md

 * instanciate the user patch and
 * update the patch.

 Often enough those regions only manage one instance of the users' patch, but in theory such a region can also manage the whole lifetime of many instances those patches.
-For examples see the experimental LifeTimeManagers, like `LiveAndLetDie`.

 ### Stateful Get your hands dirty